GEOG 101: Introduction to Human Geography (Spring 2025) : Find Articles

 There are several ways to browse and select databases:

-2) Use the Browse by Subject/Type page to discover databases to literature that cover your research topic.
+2) Use the Browse by Subject/Type page to discover databases for sources that cover your research topic.

-3) Visit the Top 10 Databases page to quickly access a selection of popularly-used databases.
+3) Visit the Top 10 Databases page to quickly access a selection of popular databases.

 Here are some suggested databases to search.